 - Leave what you find.

 - Minimize campfire impacts (be careful with fire).

 What to bring | Pack Bear Spray | Bear Noise Makers?

 I will be honest this was one of the things that really worried me about hiking in the Canadian Rockies.
 So for a gift, my husband bought a bag of bear repellent and noise goodies in a bag for us to hike with.
 This really did calm me down just a little bit.
 Lol.
-Here is a recommendation to keep you safe: Sports bear spray with holster
+Here is a recommendation to keep you safe: Sports bear spray with a holster

-One should never be without bear spray and everyone should have their own can attached to their belts for quick and easy access.
+One should never be without bear spray and everyone should have their own can be attached to their belts for quick and easy access.